Join us on Wednesday, September 23, 2020 from 12–1 pm via Zoom for a virtual iteration of Conversations@Moore, featuring:

 - Valerie Gay, Deputy Director for Audience Engagement & Chief Experience Officer, Barnes Foundation

 - Dr. Tukufu Zuberi, Lasry Family Professor of Race Relations, and Professor of Sociology and Africana Studies, University of Pennsylvania

 - James Claiborne, Public Programming Manager, The African American Museum

 - Monique Scott (moderator), Faculty and Museum Studies Program Director, Bryn Mawr College

 As museums explores a diversity of new tactics for social engagement, this event invites leaders in the field to explore their approaches to addressing pressing social and community concerns at their institutions.
 While panelists represent iconic Philadelphia museums of art, culture and science, participants will discuss more broadly the distinct and shared strategies of social activism and engagement they've explored in their careers.

 This program was developed in partnership with Bryn Mawr College Museum Studies Program.

-This FREE event is part of our ongoing Conversations@Moore public program series, organized by Moore College of Art & Design's Graduate Studies programs in Socially Engaged Art.
+This free and virtual event is part of our ongoing Conversations@Moore public program series, organized by Moore College of Art & Design's Graduate Studies programs in Socially Engaged Art.
 For more information, visit moore.edu/sea.

 Pictured: Opening reception for Gardens of the Mind exhibition at the African American Museum in Philadelphia.
 Photo by M. Edlow / courtesy of AAMP.